 A. The ADA prohibits discrimination on the basis of disability in employment, State and local government, public accommodations, commercial facilities, transportation, and telecommunications.
 It also applies to the United States Congress.

 A. The ADA defines a disability as (I) a physical or mental impairment which substantially limits one or more of an individualís major life activities; (II) a record of such impairment; or (III) being regarded as having such an impairment.

-A. Contact the dean's office of your school.
+A. Contact the Office of Disability Accommodations.
 You will need to to complete a written needs assessment and provide documentation of your disability.
 Once approved, reasonable accommodations will be provided as soon as possible.

 A. Creighton University is required to provide reasonable accommodations for qualified individuals with known disabilities.
 Accommodations are determined on a case-by-case basis.
 Creighton University will engage in an interactive communication process with you to determine the best solution for your needs.
 The nature of the disability and the type of activities you will be engaged in are two of the many factors that are considered in determining a reasonable accommodation.
 Reasonable accommodation may include, but is not limited to: